embeddedgo/embeddedgo.github.io/_posts/2019-12-08-playing_with_linear_accelerometer.md

 irq.EXTI0.Enable(rtos.IntPrioLow)
 ```

-The code below is a very simple driver to the LIS3DSH accelerometer:
+The code below is a very simple driver for the LIS3DSH accelerometer:

 ```go
 type LIS3DSH struct {